Ticket Lifecycle Workflow

 • Auto-generates blank plan at .context/plan/plan.md

-• Transitions ticket to "Planning" status
+• Transitions ticket from Backlog or Ready to Planning status

 Step 2: Write the Plan